kadegnon/tia-grandgousier/README.md

 ## Project structure

+The project contains 3 main folders.
+You will found below a short description and a link to the corresponding README for more details.

-- ``api`` : API server written in PROLOG, receives HTTP Request through its defined routes and responds with JSON data.
+- [``api``](api\README.md) : API server written in PROLOG, receives HTTP Request through its defined routes and responds with JSON data.

-- ``expert`` : Core of Grandgousier
+- [``expert``](expert\README.md) : Core of Grandgousier , contains the knowledge database, all predicates to respond to the user question.

-- ``web`` : written with Vue.JS, so it has to be run on a web server.
+- [``web``](web/README.md) : WebApp witten in Vue.JS to interract with Grandgousier through a Web interface.